 - Provide a range of options through which to track and identify your inventory; and

 - Be customisable to match your industry-specific requirements.

 - Select the solution fulfills each of these requirements

-Recognising these requirements and the benefits businesses stand to gain, we’ve developed Micronet Distribution System to meet the specific needs of businesses managing complex inventory.
+Recognising these requirements and the benefits businesses stand to gain, we’ve developed Micronet’s Distribution Management Solutions to meet the specific needs of businesses managing complex inventory.

 As a result, Micronet Distribution system is one of the most flexible and powerful distribution systems available today.
 The inventory management module in Micronet handles the most complex inventory processes and allows you to easily manage inventory levels, purchasing and pricing, as well as stocktakes.

 - Inventory to be held in multiple warehouses at optimum levels to maximise customer service;

 - ‘Transfer Locations’ to be created so that items transferred from one location to another are ‘held’ until receipted into the remote location;

 - Each inventory item to be assigned alternate items, suppliers and supplier parts (which may be EDI specific), or identified by a range of specific customer part numbers;